 Achieved historic increases in fuel economy standards for automobiles that will save money at the pump while raising the cost of new vehicles.
 Achieved first-ever regulations on heat-trapping gases blamed for global warming and on toxic mercury pollution from power plants.
+The rules on mercury could force dozens of older coal-fired plants to shut or spend billions to upgrade.
 Spent heavily on green energy and has embraced nuclear power as a clean source.

 Failed to persuade a Democratic Congress to pass limits he promised on carbon emissions.
 Shelved plan to toughen health standards on lung-damaging smog.
 Rejected Keystone XL oil pipeline from Canada but supports fast-track approval of a segment of it.
 Proposes ending subsidies to oil industry but has failed to persuade Congress to do so.